 If you make the decision to dispose of everyday materials, either to the recycling or residual waste bin, these materials become waste and enter the waste supply chain.
 The current waste supply chain is very carbon intensive.
 This applies to transportation of waste by heavy goods vehicles, as well as the infrastructure and techniques required to process waste and recyclables.
 Although many techniques nowadays get value from waste, such as incineration, which recovers energy from the waste, many losses occur along the way.
 For example, electricity that is distributed through the electricity network loses approximately 75% through the distribution process.

-Low grade recyclable materials are sent abroad to be processed into new products.
+Most low-grade recyclable materials are sent abroad and processed into new products.
 This is a carbon intensive practice, as every tonne of material is shipped aboard, transported to a carbon heavy processing plant before completing the cycle.
-With the HERU it is demonstrated that the carbon reduction by processing material locally can reduce the carbon generated by up to 75%.
+It is still way better than landfill, but not a perfect solution.